cudmore/pie/readme-web.md

 <IMG SRC="docs/img/web/web_pins.png">
 </td></tr></table>

 The Pins section allows GPIO pin parameters to be specified.
 The `triggerIn` and `frame` pins are used during armed recording and their parameters need to be set to match the signals coming off your particular hardware/scope.
-For example, if your scope outputs a `rising` trigger then `triggerIn` should be set to Polarity `rising` and Pull Up/Down `down`.
+For example, if your scope outputs a `rising` trigger then `triggerIn` should be set to Polarity `rising` and Pull Up/Down to `down`.

-All parameters in the 'Pins' section will be save with 'Config - Save Defaults'.
+All parameters in the 'Pins' section will be save with 'Configure - Save Defaults'.

-To change 'Pin' numbers, the config json files need to be manually edited.
+To change 'Pin' numbers, the configuration json files need to be manually edited.
+These can be found in [pie_app/config](pie_app/config) folder.

-**DHT Temperautre/Humidity**.
+**DHT Temperature/Humidity**.
 This assumes you have installed the Adafruit DHT temperature sensor driver with `./install-dht`.
 If 'enabled' is checked, temperature and humidity will be logged to all video recording trial files at the specified interval.
 If 'continuous' is checked, temperature and humidity readings will be logged continuosly (wether video is recording or not).
-The continuous log can be accessed on a separate page (called environment) using the thermometer icon.
+The continuous log can be accessed on a separate page, named environment, using the thermometer icon.
 The temperature and humidity log file is in `pie/pie_app/logs/environment.log`.
-If you change these options and they do not take effect, try restarting the PiE server in the 'Debug' section.
+If you change these options and they do not take effect, try restarting the PiE server in the web interface 'Debug' section.

 ## Motor